 Jim held the door for her, smiling, as she left the break room.
 She tried not to think about what that smile might mean and prepare herself for what might be coming.
 She always felt nervous going to the Chief’s office.
-It was a little too much like being sent to the Priciple’s office at High School, except worse, because she didn’t ever give a shit what the Principal said.
+It was a little too much like being sent to the Principal’s office at High School, except worse, because she hadn’t ever given a shit what the Principal said.

-“T’sup Chief?” she said as she entered and dropped into a chair, trying to sound nonchalant.
+“T’sup Chief?”
+Janet said as she entered and dropped into a chair, trying to sound nonchalant.

 “I’m on it Chief”.
-Janet grabbed the file he was holding out to her and got up to go.
+Janet grabbed the file he was holding out and got up to go.

 “Janet, hold up”.

-She looked at him expecting to be told off for being a few minutes late, but he broke eye contact and said, “It can wait.
-Go get the sick fuck who did this shit.”
+She looked at him, expecting to be told off for being a few minutes late, but he broke eye contact and said, “It can wait.
+Go get the sick motherfucker who did this shit.”